Minnesota River Valley State Trail

 Paved trails in floodplains are not unique and the DNR has experience building and maintaining such trails.
 Near-by examples include the trails in Fort Snelling State Park (State/DNR), the Big Rivers Regional Trail (Dakota County/St Paul), and trails in Crosby Farm Park (St Paul).

 Like many State Trail projects, the Bloomington segment of the MVST will be built in phases.
-The DNR, in consultation with the City and the USFWS (the primary landowners in the corridor) prepared preliminary trail engineering plans for the entire 13-mile Bloomington segment; More detailed plans (i.e., those needed for construction bidding) have been completed for the approximate 3-mile segment extending between Lyndale Avenue (near the Sorenson boat launch) and the Old Cedar Avenue Bridge trailhead.
+The DNR, in consultation with the City and the USFWS (the primary landowners in the corridor) prepared preliminary trail engineering plans for the entire 13-mile Bloomington segment.
+More detailed plans have been completed for the approximate 3-mile segment extending between Lyndale Avenue (near the Sorenson boat launch) and the Old Cedar Avenue Bridge trailhead.
 These segments (referred to as Phase 1A and 1B – see map PDF link) were selected as the first phase to take advantage of the recent Old Cedar Avenue Bridge rehabilitation and reconstruction of the I-35W bridge across the Minnesota River, which will include bicycle/pedestrian facilities.
 Once completed, Phase 1A and 1B, together with the river crossings (I-35W and TH 77) will connect to an existing paved trail in Burnsville, forming a nearly 8-mile trail loop along the Minnesota River and provide access to the expanding Dakota County trail system.

 - Federal: National Environmental Policy Act (NEPA) – this requires completion of a federal Environmental Assessment (EA) for lands in the trail corridor owned by the federal government (e.g., USFWS – Minnesota Valley National Wildlife Refuge).
+The federal EA process began in 2018, but generally takes much longer than the State EAW review process.
+Completion of the federal EA review is anticipated in late 2020.

 Both laws require the proposer (DNR) to describe the project, its magnitude and potential environmental impacts on: sensitive ecological resources; water resources/wetlands; rare/threatened/endangered species; land use; cultural resources, and cumulative impacts.